asea2021/ijcai-asea2021/_pages/call_for_papers.md

 Authors are required to submit PDF format.
 Papers that are not properly anonymized or are longer than set limit or with different format will be rejected without review.

-All submissions will go through double-blind reviewing process.
+All submissions will go through a double-blind reviewing process.
 Accepted papers will be presented as either a talk or a poster, depending on reviewer’s recommendations.
 At least one author of each accepted submission must attend the workshop.

 Submissions will be accepted via [EasyChair submission website](https://easychair.org/conferences/?conf=asea21){:target="_blank"}.
-For any submission questions, please write to the organizer at inquiry.asea2021@easychair.org.
+For any submission questions, please write to the organizers at inquiry.asea2021@easychair.org.